(Rev.) John F. Tuohey, Ph.D.

 Nicholas J. Kockler, Ph.D., MS

-Nicholas J. Kockler, Ph.D., MS, is director of ethics education and senior ethicist at Providence Center for Health Care Ethics.
-In this role, he helps develop, manage, and teach ethics curricula to residents, nurses, and other clinical staff; participates in clinical rounds with care teams; provides ethics consultation; assists with ethical discernment (organizational ethical consultations); reviews and develops organizational policies; and conducts research.
+Nicholas J. Kockler, Ph.D., MS, is regional director at Providence Center for Health Care Ethics.
+In this role, he oversees development, manages, and teaches ethics to residents, nurses, and other clinical staff; participates in clinical rounds with care teams; provides ethics consultation; assists with ethical discernment (organizational ethical consultations); reviews and develops organizational policies; and conducts research.
 He is the point person for clinical ethics consultations at Providence Portland Medical Center while also supporting ethics consultation throughout the Oregon Region of Providence Health & Services.

 Dr. Kockler's research interests center on the intersection of a broad array of disciplines including health sciences, philosophical ethics, theology, and anthropology.
 He publishes articles in health care ethics.
 In addition, he presents scholarly work internationally, nationally, and regionally.
 He co-authored "An Introduction to Bioethics" (Fourth Edition, Paulist Press) with Professor Emeritus Thomas A. Shannon, Ph.D.